 Visitors to Wainwright will find a hotel and restaurant, as well as various recreational activities.
 In the spring, the community gathers for Nalukataq, the celebration of a successful whaling season.
 At this festival and on the other occasions, Iñupiaq dances are performed by the villagers.
 Other seasonal activities include boating, snowmobiling and smelt fishing.

-Transportation to Wainwright is available by scheduled and chartered air service form Barrow.
+Transportation to Wainwright is available by scheduled and chartered air service form Utqiagvik.
 Freight arrives by cargo plane and barge.
 Communications in town include phones, mail, public radio and cable TV.

 For more information contact: